Blackjack Soft Hand 18

 Standing+0.121742

-It becomes apparent hitting is out of the equation as this is the play with the lowest expected value.
-If you hit instead of standing on soft 18 versus a 2, you take away roughly £0.60 from this hand’s expected value per every £10 wager you make in the long term.
+It becomes apparent that hitting is out of the question, as it offers the lowest expected value.
+If you hit instead of standing on soft 18 versus a 2, you remove roughly £0.60 from this hand’s expected value for every £10 wager.

 Another “small” mistake that ends up costing you big time over the long haul is misplaying soft 18 when the dealer’s exposed card is a 7.
 Some players underestimate the strength of the 7, treating it like small cards 3 through 6.
 What needs to be taken into account is that a dealer starting with a 7 is not as weak as one showing a 5 or a 6.
 Their chances of breaking are reduced to 26.2%.

 The correct play for soft 18 versus a 7 coincides in both H17 and S17 blackjack – one must always stand in this situation.
 Some aspiring players adopt a more aggressive approach by doubling down on soft 18 against a 7, effectively trimming around £1.80 from their expectation per £10 wagered on this hand.
-Hitting is even worse in this scenario since it leads to a £2.30 reduction in your expectation.
+Hitting is even worse in this scenario, as it leads to a £2.30 reduction in your expectation.

 EV of Soft 18 vs. the Dealer’s 7 in Multi-Deck S17 Blackjack